Meet Our Candidate

 Family and Background

 My deepest local roots are on Shelter Island; I was a summer person starting with my first birthday, and I married a Shelter Islander.
 My Greenport roots are deep too.
 The Greenport July 4th Carnival was my summer fun, not the Strawberry Festival.
+The rest of Southold I really got to know after we moved to Cutchogue from Shelter Island, to send our children to school and plant new roots. .

 I live on Main Road, across from the Cutchogue Village Green.
 If you see me out front tending my roses in my amateur way, please walk up and say hi.
 (Don’t honk, I won’t realize you mean me and won’t see you.)